SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/append-blob/collect-logs.md

    * **Event Hub Namespace**.
 Select **SUMOABEvtHubNS\<*unique string*\\>**.
    * **Event Hub**.
 Select **blobreadereventhub** from the dropdown.

-1. Specify the following Filters tab options:
+1. Specify the following Filters tab options(Optional):

    * Check **Enable subject filtering**.
    * To filter events by container name, enter the following in the **Subject Begins With** field, replacing `<container_name>` with the name of the container from where you want to export logs: `/blobServices/default/containers/<container_name>/`